S. Bernard Goodwyn: Career

 Goodwyn practiced law with McGuire, Woods, Battle & Boothe in Charlottesville, Virginia from 1986 to 1988.
 He joined the law firm of Willcox & Savage in Norfolk, Virginia, working there in litigation from 1988 to 1995.
 He joined Wilcox & Savage as an associate and became a partner in January 1992, specializing in commercial, constitutional, and insurance defense litigation.
 Goodwyn became a member of the Virginia Bar Association in 1993.
 He was also a research associate professor of law at the University of Virginia School of Law from 1994 to 1995.

 Goodwin was elected to serve as district court judge at the General District Court in Chesapeake, Virginia from 1995 to 1997.
 He was the first Black judge to serve on the Chesapeake district court.
 From 1997 until 2007, Goodwyn was a judge in the First Judicial Circuit Court in Chesapeake.

 On October 10, 2007, Governor Tim Kaine appointed Goodwyn to the Supreme Court of Virginia to fill the vacancy created by the retirement of Justice Elizabeth B. Lacy early in 2007.
 He was sworn in by chief justice Leroy R. Hassell Sr. October 18, 2007.
 Although his appointment was immediate, the Virginia General Assembly had to confirm Goodwyn for a full twelve-year term.
 In the 2008 session, a political standoff between the Democratic-controlled Virginia Senate and the Republican-controlled Virginia House of Delegates resulted in Goodwyn's nomination being put on hold until February 8, 2008, the day his pro tempore appointment would have expired.
 On that day, the General Assembly unanimously appointed Goodwyn to a twelve-year term.

 In January 2020, he was reappointed to another twelve-year term on the Supreme Court.
 He started a four-year term as chief justice on January 1, 2022.
 Goodwyn was the second African American to serve as the chief justice of the Supreme Court of Virginia.
 On January 31, 2025, Goodwyn announced that he would resign from the Supreme Court of Virginia effective January 1, 2026, coinciding with the end of his current term as chief justice of the court.

 Goodwyn serves on the board of directors of the Conference of Chief Justices and was the co-chair of the Virginia Access to Justice Commission.
 He is an ex-officio member of The American Law Institute.

 Awards and honors

 The Virginia Bar Association presented Goodwyn with its highest honor, the Gerald L. Baliles Distinguished Service Award, at its annual meeting in January 2025.

 Personal life

-In 1985, Goodwyn married Sharon Smith, the sister of Goodwyn's roommate at Harvard.
+In 1985, Goodwyn married Sharon Smith, the sister of Goodwyn's roommate's girlfriend at Harvard.
 She is a lawyer who graduated from Harvard University and the University of Virginia School of Law in 1988.
 They have two children, Sarah Elizabeth Goodwyn and Samuel Jared Goodwyn.

 Goodwyn was a deacon at the Galilee Baptist Church in Branchville, Virginia.
 He is a member of Sigma Pi Phi, Omega Psi Phi, and Prince Hall Masons.